Schema Markup Example

 4. Plan for Comprehensive Deliverables

 Don't just get a logo.
-Get brand guidelines, multiple file formats, color specifications, and usage documentation.
-This protects your investment.
+Get brand guidelines, multiple file formats, color specs, and usage documentation.
+That protects your investment.

-If you negotiate a designer down from $2,000 to $1,000, they're absorbing 20+ hours of unpaid work.
+Negotiate a designer from $2,000 down to $1,000 and they're absorbing 20-plus hours of unpaid work.
 Quality suffers.
-It's better to find a designer in your budget range than to lowball someone below their sustainable rate.
+Better to find a designer who fits your budget than to lowball someone below a sustainable rate.

 The Long-Term Cost of a Cheap Logo